SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

-One of the major themes of Allyn Young's thought was his contribution to the economics professions understanding of how monetary systems are **_not_** a mere "veil over barter," but that rather monetary operations and institutions are critical for helping and hindering real economic growth and prosperity.
+One of the major themes of Allyn Young's thought was his contribution to the economics professions understanding of how monetary systems are **_not_** a mere "veil over barter," and that rather monetary operations and institutions are critical for helping and hindering real economic growth and prosperity.

 So far this aligns with MMT thought.